|Pilot 2nd Lt. Edwin A. Christian, O-743314 (MIA / KIA) AL

 On March 3, 1944 took off from Nadzab Airfield No. 4 (APO 713 Unit 1) piloted by 2nd Lt.
 Edwin A. Christian on a photographic reconnaissance mission over Tadji.
 Weather was clear.
 No information about this aircraft was received after take off.
-It failed to return and was declared Missing In Action (MIA).
+When it failed to return and was declared Missing In Action (MIA).

 On March 5, 1944 a photographic reconnaissance over But, Dagua, Boram and Madang failed to make any sighting of this aircraft, nor any fighters flying in this area.
 On March 6, 1944 fighters and a US Navy Catalina search the area, without result.

 Christian was officially declared dead

 on February 5, 1946.
 He earned the Purple Heart, posthumously.
 He is memorialized at Manila American Cemetery on the tablets of the missing.